-We passed another hiker coming down and he said it was another hour to get to the summit.
-However, that time frame was actually only because he was pretty slow.
-It ended up being about 20 minutes for me to get to the summit.
-After 7,300′ of elevation gain, it had been a tough day.
-But it was absolutely beautiful.
+I passed another hiker coming down and he said it was another hour to get to the summit.
+It only ended up being about 20 minutes for me.
+After 7,300′ of elevation gain getting to the summit was pure bliss.
+It was absolutely beautiful.

-Coming down felt somewhat dangerous.
-There are huge man-eating Yucca plants that if you slip, you could fall on one and literally puncture your hands and arms, and maybe even your chest cavity, and really injure yourself.
-And the trail is just so steep that it’s almost impossible not to flail and slide a bit for that last two miles.
+Coming down was sketchy.
+There were huge man-eating Yucca plants protruding into the trail.
+If you slip, you could fall on one and literally puncture your hands and arms, and maybe even your chest cavity.
+The trail is so steep that it’s almost impossible not to flail and slide down the first 3,500′ of elevation loss.

 I was about a mile from the car when it got pretty mind-numbing.
-I had descended 7000 feet and at that point, I was just plain tired.
-I was really looking forward to getting to the car and I was not paying attention as well as I should have been.
-I just about stepped on a small two and a half foot rattlesnake that had spanned the trail.
-In fact, I think my foot might’ve touched him.
+I had descended 7,000′ and at that point, I wasn’t paying much attention and I almost stepped directly on a rattlesnake that was lying across the trail warming himself.
+When I stepped, my foot actually touched him.
 I jumped back but he didn’t move.

 I was really looking forward to getting to the car and I was not paying attention as well as I should have been.
 I just about stepped on a small two and a half foot rattlesnake that had spanned the trail.

 For a minute, I thought he was dead, but I think he was just cold because he was in the shade.
-I ended up poking him a few times and he slowly slithered away.
+I gently poked him a few times and he slowly slithered away.
 He really wasn’t in a hurry or aggressive, but I think he would have gotten aggressive had I stepped directly on him!